 - Assign a speaker to your script.
-This can be a stock AI voice or a human-recorded track.

 - Click the speaker label and choose Assign avatar.